GreenAI-Uppa/larq-compute-engine-from-python/README.md

    ```
   * Intall OpenCV for input image processing

-    As the Larq compute engine C++ API is used to perform the inference on the Jetson, it will be necessary to install OpenCV C++.
+    As the Larq compute engine C++ API is used to perform the inference on the Jetson or Raspberry, it will be necessary to install OpenCV C++.
-    See [this article](https://medium.com/@pokhrelsuruchi/setting-up-opencv-for-python-and-c-in-ubuntu-20-04-6b0331e37437) for installing OpenCV C++ on linux system or [this article](https://automaticaddison.com/how-to-install-opencv-4-5-on-nvidia-jetson-nano/) for installation on Nvidia Jetson Nano
+    See [this article](https://medium.com/@pokhrelsuruchi/setting-up-opencv-for-python-and-c-in-ubuntu-20-04-6b0331e37437) for installing OpenCV C++ on linux system, [this article](https://automaticaddison.com/how-to-install-opencv-4-5-on-nvidia-jetson-nano/) for installation on Nvidia Jetson Nano and [this article](https://linuxize.com/post/how-to-install-opencv-on-raspberry-pi/) (Install OpenCV from Source) for intallation on Raspberry.
+  * Install cmake on Debian based systems like a Raspberry Pi board with Raspberry Pi OS
+    ```
+    sudo apt-get install cmake build-essential
+    ```
+  * Go into directory larq-compute-engine-from-python and run the following commands to natively compile LCE :
+    ```
+    cmake -S . -B build
+    cmake --build build
+    ```
   * Go into directory python_module and open setup.py file
     ```
     $ cd larq-compute-engine-from-python/python_module